Radio Observation

 Spectrogram of a radio reflection off a ionized meteor trail

 I utilised radio waves in the frequency range 10 kHz-200 MHz for the study of atmospheric phenomena.
+My studies focuse on (1) ionospheric topics and (2) meteor related topics.
 Here I present the outcome of my radio projects:

 Graph of ionospheric radio wave reflection during 24 h